mykki92/CI_PP5_SOUNDCHECK/README.md

 - `<FeedbackMessage />` - component for displaying feedback messages to the user upon editing/deleting comments, deleting post, updating profile information or a password.
 - User stories covered: 32

 - `<NavBar />` - reusable component that features on each page of the application.
-For signed in users it shows links to Home, Feed, Liked, Add Post, Profile and Sign Out.
+For signed in users it shows links to Home, Feed, Checked, Add Post, Profile and Sign Out.
 For signed out users, it displays links to sign up or sign in.
 - User stories covered: 2, 3

 - `<PageNotFound />` - component for displaying a 404 graphic error message with a return to menu button when a user enters an invalid URL.